Duke Engineering Organizations

-The Bouchet Society hopes to further strengthen the efforts of underrepresented minority graduate students in achieving their career goals in science research and education, and to encourage values that will promote diversity and inclusion in the sciences in honor of its namesake Dr. Edward Alexander Bouchet, the first African American to earn a Ph.D from an American university.
+The Bouchet Society further strengthens the efforts of underrepresented minority graduate students in achieving their career goals in science research and education, and encourages values that promote diversity and inclusion in the sciences in honor of its namesake – Dr. Edward Alexander Bouchet, the first African-American to earn a PhD from an American university.

-DISI convenes interdisciplinary graduate student teams that provide pro bono consulting and technology services to social organizations in Durham and beyond.
-Students gain experience beyond the classroom in a collaborative environment while strengthening the work of change makers at the intersection of technology, business, and public policy.
+DISI convenes interdisciplinary graduate student teams that provide pro bono consulting and technology services to social organizations in our hometown of Durham, North Carolina, and beyond.
+Students gain experience beyond the classroom in a collaborative environment while strengthening the work of changemakers at the intersection of technology, business, and public policy.

 WiSE is a network of women graduate students and post-doctoral associates working to improve the climate for women in science, and serves as a liaison between women science and engineering students and the administration, and sponsors events in which women faculty members and students in science and engineering can come together and share experiences and ideas for change.
 WiSE is affiliated with the Duke University Women's Center and is supported by grants from the Office of Student Affairs and the Graduate and Professional Student Council.